Diabetes news, research, stories and information

 The Morrison Government has increased funding by $100

-million over four years to expand free access to glucose-monitoring
+million over four years to expand fully subsidized access to

 Australia's leading diabetes groups have welcomed a major

 funding boost that will help up to 37,000 Australians with type 1

 diabetes access life-changing diabetes technology.